espressif/vscode-esp-idf-extension/README.md

 - `espIdf.getExtensionPath`: Get the installed location absolute path.
 - `espIdf.getOpenOcdScriptValue`: Return the value of OPENOCD_SCRIPTS from `idf.customExtraVars` or from system OPENOCD_SCRIPTS environment variable.
 - `espIdf.getOpenOcdConfig`: Return the openOCD configuration files as string.
-Example `"-f interface/ftdi/esp32_devkitj_v1.cfg" -f board/esp32-wrover.cfg`.
+Example `-f interface/ftdi/esp32_devkitj_v1.cfg -f board/esp32-wrover.cfg`.
 - `espIdf.getProjectName`: Return the project name from current workspace folder `build/project_description.json`.
 - `espIdf.getXtensaGcc`: Return the absolute path of the xtensa toolchain gcc for the ESP-IDF target given by `idf.adapterTargetName` configuration setting and `idf.customExtraPaths`.
 - `espIdf.getXtensaGdb`: Return the absolute path of the xtensa toolchain gdb for the ESP-IDF target given by `idf.adapterTargetName` configuration setting and `idf.customExtraPaths`.

 ## Available Tasks in tasks.json

 There is also some tasks defined in Tasks.json, which can be executed by running <kbd>F1</kbd> and writing `Tasks: Run task` and selecting one of the following:

 1. `Build` - Build Project
 2. `Set Target to esp32`